Osmium in general

 - What is the current crystallization capacity for crystalline osmium?

 The current production rate is high enough for the existing market and can be doubled every three months if necessary.
 Adjustment of the production capacity will be managed as the demand increases.
-The bottom line is that every delivery can be arranged if the material is prepaid; in the worst case, delivery times are up to three months.
+The bottom line is that every delivery can be arranged if the material is prepaid; in the worst case, delivery times are up to six months.

 All available shapes and products can be seen at http://www.buy-osmium.com.
 So the piece you love can be delivered to you in almost no time.